-He has also played a pivotal role in coaching three ASUN First Team All-Conference players during his time at Upstate in Greene (2014-15), Torrey Craig (2011-14) and Michael Buchanan (2016-17).
+During his time at USC Upstate, Hart has also played a pivotal role in coaching three ASUN First Team All-Conference plays: Greene (2014-15), Torrey Craig (2011-14) and Michael Buchanan (2016-17).
 Craig is one of only nine ASUN players all-time to earn three First Team All-Conference honors in his career.
 Craig enters 2017-18 on the roster of the NBA’s Denver Nuggets and would join Mike Gibson as the only players in school history to play in an NBA game.
 Greene was drafted in 2015 by the Delaware 87ers in the third round of the NBA G-League Draft.

 Vincennes registered 22 wins in 2009-10 and the team was the NJCAA District III Runner-Up.
 Three players signed Division I scholarships, while one other player signed with a Division II institution.

 Before making his way to Vincennes, Hart served as a student assistant coach at Carson-Newman College from 2007-08 as he completed his undergraduate degree.
 Hart assisted in the coordination of opponent scouting, game film and game planning.
 He also helped with individual workouts and was responsible for filming home and away games.
 Hart graduated in December 2008 with a bachelor’s degree in Physical Education.